 Youth voice and youth parliament

-Youth workers work closely with young people in lots of different ways to ensure young people have a voice, that they are heard, and that they have the skills and knowledge to make changes to their own lives and the world around them.
+Youth workers work closely with young people to ensure that young people have a voice, that they are heard, and that they have the skills and knowledge to make changes to their own lives and the world around them.

 This is done in lots of different ways which all fit within our participation structure.